mattermost/docs/source/help/getting-started/organizing-conversations.rst

 Adding members to a channel
 ---------------------------

 Select the channel name at the top of the center pane to access the drop-down menu, then select **Add Members**.
-Any member of a channel can add new members by choosing **Add** next to a user's name.
+Any member of a channel can add up to 20 new members at a time by choosing **Add** next to a user's name.
 Users already added to the channel will not appear in this list.

     .. image:: ../../images/add-member-to-channel.png